Exiting the European Union

 Is the Minister aware of whether the EU Commission is assessing the economic effects on the remaining member states of not reaching a trade deal with the UK?

 I am sure that plenty of analytical work is being done on both sides, but as my hon.
-Friend knows, the EU Commission does not make all of its analysis public.
+Friend knows, the EU Commission does not make all its analysis public.

 Surely quantitative assessments of the impact of leaving the EU on sectors of the UK economy should have been basic spade work for the negotiations.